sacalamostaza/windowcheck/README.md

 # windowcheck

-check the windows of a very special car
+This app readme is about the software we will develop to check the windows of a very special car.